GeoDaCenter/covid-histories/docs/README.md

       }
     ]
     ```
+3. Finally, create a new folder in the root of the bucket called `public`.
+(Other folders will be created automatically as needed.)

+The name of this bucket and the region it was created should be placed in the `APP_AWS_BUCKET` and `APP_AWS_REGION` environment variables, respectively.

 #### CloudFront Distribution

 Create a new CloudFront distribution with an origin that points to the S3 bucket.
 Set the origin path to `/public`.
+WAF: Do not enable security protections.

-The id should be placed in `APP_AWS_CLOUDFRONT_DISTRIBUTION_ID` (todo: determine if this env variable is necessary??)
+The id should be placed in `APP_AWS_CLOUDFRONT_DISTRIBUTION_ID`.

+#### IAM user

+An IAM user must exist with the following permissions:

+- CloudFront
+    - Actions Allowed
+        - `CreateInvalidation`
+    - Resources
+        - distribution: Distribution ID from above.
+- S3
+    - Actions Allowed
+        - `ListBucket`
+        - `GetObject`
+        - `GetObjectTagging`
+        - `DeleteObject`
+        - `PutObject`
+        - `PutObjectTagging`
+        - `PutObjectAcl`
+    - Resources
+        - bucket: `<bucket-name>`
+        - object: *Any*

+For best practices, create a new policy `s3PresignedUploader` and attach these permissions to it.

+Then create a new user `S3HistoriesUploader` (do not enable console access) and attach this policy to the user.

+Create an access key (CLI).
+Copy the credentials from this key into your local `APP_AWS_ACCESS_KEY_ID` and `APP_AWS_SECRET_ACCESS_KEY` environment variables.

 ### Workflows Involving S3